thriveweb/deking-new/content/services/deck-treatment-s-maintenance.md

   description: >-
     Deck Oil or Acrylic for Treatment and Maintenance.
 Here what DeKing Decks have to say about the best options for Australian Deck
-  title: 'Deck Treatment & Maintenance Brisbane, Gold Coast & SE QLD'
+  title: 'Deck Treatment & Maintenance Brisbane, Gold Coast QLD'
 ---